 netstat /?

-The “-a” flag of the netstat command in Windows lets you view all listening ports and connections that include both active and inactive.
-Use it when you want a complete picture of your system’s network activity:
+The -a flag lists all listening ports and connections, including both active and inactive ones.
+Use it when you want a complete snapshot of your system’s network activity:

 netstat -a